portlandcodeschool/primer/syllabus.md

 # Prerequisites

 This class has no prerequisites.
-You will receive an email one week before class (if you have signed up that early) with work that must be completed before the first class.
+You will receive an email before class (if you have signed up that early) with work that must be completed during the first week.

 # Learning Objectives & Core Outcomes